demisto/content/Packs/Core/Playbooks/playbook-Event_Log_Was_Cleared_README.md

 Investigation:
 Check the following parameters to determine if remediation actions are needed:
-- Cortex XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
+- Cortex XSIAM alerts related to the hostname by MITRE tactics indicating malicious activity.
-- Whether the process is signed.
+- Whether the CGO or the OSParent process is unsigned.
-- The prevalence of the process.
+- The prevalence of the OSParent process.

 Remediation:
 Handles malicious alerts by terminating the relevant processes.